We've reached peak "stuff."

 Can be set up without any previous customer data

 Collaborative filtering can suggest items to shoppers even without any data on their purchase history.
+This capability can enhance the shopping experience and lead to increased customer loyalty over time.

 For example, you can show new visitors popular or trending products on your homepage or product pages through recommendation widgets.
 A widget that says, “Customers who bought this item also bought…” shows products that are often bought together.

-Content-based filtering generates "If you liked this, you might also like that" recommendations.
+Content-based filtering generates “If you liked this, you might also like that” recommendations.
+These systems use machine learning algorithms to analyze the content of items and make personalized suggestions.

 This system provides personalized recommendations to users based on what they’ve shown interest in.
 It looks at the item’s details to compare against other items on your site.
 It then suggests other products based on similarities in the copy or code.

-For example, Manssion, a designer of premium men's jewelry, shows customers a "You may also like" suggestion on the cart page.
+For example, Manssion, a designer of premium men’s jewelry, shows customers a “You may also like” suggestion on the cart page.
 This includes related products based on items in their shopping carts.
-Using this widget as part of their product personalization strategy has helped boost Manssion's AOV by 18.65%.
+Using this widget as part of their product personalization strategy has helped boost Manssion’s AOV by 18.65%

 Creates greater transparency